mehta-avi/mehta-avi/README.md

 🚀 Work experience:

-Internal IT Auditor at Truist - Conducting tests of ITGC [Charlotte, NC.
-June 2023 - Present]

 Undergraduate Teaching Assistant at VT Department of CS - TA for Intro to Human Computer Interaction.
 [Blacksburg, VA.
 Aug 2022 - May 2023]

 Undergraduate Researcher at VT Department of CS - Researching with AR/VR.
 [Blacksburg, VA.
 Aug 2022 - Dec 2022]